kursjan/petitparser2/PetitParser2.package/PP2AsyncStream.class/README.md

 TODO: Find a better name for this.

-I represent a stream which input comes asynchronously from different source, e.g. keyboard, or network.
+I represent a stream which is filled by some other input that comes  asynchronously.

-This is not relaly thread safe...
+E.g. keyboard  keyboard source can queue the characters that can be read by parser.